Ethanweiner20/tic_tac_toe/tic_tac_toe.md

     end
   ```
   - I assume that using || is an appropriate simplifcation.
+  - Yes. || can be an effective short-circuiting operation.
+Take advantage of it when you can.
 - Is it acceptable to rely on non-Boolean return values from a method to determine truthiness, or should is it better to only utilize the truthiness of methods that return a Boolean explicitly?
 For example, my `computer_move!` method relies on the truthiness of `winning_square`, which returns either a square (truthy) or `nil` (falsey).
+  - This is completely aceptable.
 - In order to experiment with board updates (without actually performing them), I went the route of making board copies (deep to the row level) via a helper method `copy_board`.
 Instead of needing to copy the board, I could've re-written methods that perform board updates to be nondestructive, and actually return a new, updated instance of the board.
 Would the latter (a more functional-programming style) be preferable?
+  - Mutating methods is ok -- just be aware when we are mutating a data structure

 ## Improvements